michmattera/star-wars-quiz/README.md

 #### Navigation bar:
 1. Navigation bar from left to right:
     - Instruction modal that opens when clicked on question mark.
 It has title and instruction for user on how to play and the different explanation of the levels that he can be challenged with.
 2. User modal that open when clicked on user icon .
-It has an input to insert username with max 15 character and a save button that sabe the username in the local storage and close as well the modal.
+It has an input to insert username with max 15 character and a save button that save the username in the local storage and close as well the modal.
+Save button is not clickable if input field is empty.
 3. House button that bring the user back to the homepage at any time.
 4. Leaderboard modal that open when clicked on cup.
 It shows if there is any score and username saved in the local storage best 5 scores .
 It is divided in two different divs:
     - Green div that shows 5 best players ( username + score) from when user saved the score from playing the light questions and side.
     - Red div that shows 5 best players ( username + score) from when user saved the score from playing the dark questions and side.
+    - Close button.
+    If there is no username saved then just the score will be displayed , and in the username list a dash "-".
 5. Sound button that is toggled when clicked on the sound button , and can be controlled by the user .
 If clicked when there is no sound than icon change and soundtrack and sound for answer clicked is audible .
 Otherwise no sound is heard .
 6. Level form button that when clicked give the possibility to the user to choose difficulty.
 It is not clickable when game is already on , and it became again clickable when game finish.
 It give possibility of three difficulty:
     - Easy = It displays just 7 questions.